 Pursuant to the provisions of Section 204 of the Companies Act 2013 and Companies(Appointment and Remuneration of Managerial Personnel) Rule 2014 the Company hasappointed M/s.
 R.M.
 Mimani & Associates LLP (Firm Registration No. L2015MH008300) afirm of Company Secretaries in practice as Secretarial Auditor to undertake thesecretarial audit of the Company.
 The Secretarial audit report in Form MR- 3 is given inAnnexure -2 to this report.

 Pursuant to the provisions of Section 92 (3) and 134 (3) (a) of the Companies Act2013 extract of the Annual Return (Form MGT-9) for the year ended March 31 2021 will beplaced on the website of the Company at www. ultramarinepigments.net / investors /investors information.

 PARTICULARS OF EMPLOYEES

-The required under section 197 of the Companies Act 2013 read with Rule5(1)(2) & (3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 in respect of employees of the Company are given in Annexure 3 & 4 to thisreport.
+The information required under section 197 of the Companies Act 2013 read with Rule5(1)(2) & (3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 in respect of employees of the Company is given in Annexure 3 & 4 to thisreport.